Genius-gambit/ft_irc/README.md

 5. ~~Authentication Part for the clients.~~
 6. ~~Parsing for nickname.~~
 7. Quit command needs to be implemented which leads to kick clients from their respective channelsand also send a message.
+8. ~~Implementation of channels along with passwords.~~
+9. ~~Implementation of granting access to clients who give correct password to the channels for joining in.~~

 #### WJS